KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

 ## Detailed working of the application
 ### Start of the application
 As the application starts, the user is required to scan the environment for at least 15/30 seconds.
 This allow the SLAM algorithm to acquire some data from the current environment, and to build a feature map that will be used to position the anchors of the placed screenshoot objects.
 A longer scan allows to get a higher quality feature map, and so higher quality anchors which will be quicker to resolve and also more precise.
 A shorter scan leads to lower quality feature map which in the worst case could lead to anchors that are not retrievable.
-It is important to remember that environment with extreme light conditions(brightness or darkness) and with important reflections will be very difficult to map, also when performing a scanning procedure for 30 seconds or more.
+It is important to remember that environment with extreme light conditions(brightness or darkness) and with important reflections will be very difficult to map, also when performing a scan procedure for 30 seconds or more.
 In this case the placed object could be positioned in imprecise positions and the anchors could be really difficult to retrieve.

 ### Moving the first steps
 After performing the scan of the environmente the user is able to place as many screenshot objects as he wants.
 To place an object it is sufficient to perform `One-Tap` on the area of the screen where the acquisition of the camera is visible.
 When an object is placed the user need to move slightly backward to be able to see the performed acquisition, which will be positioned with the correct inclination and also with the correct rotation (vertical or horizontal).

 ### Dealing with a multiple list system
 The application is based on a multiple list system which allows to have different list for local objects and cloud object.
 In this way the user is able to acquire the wanted screenshot locally, then to evaluate them and eventually to remove the not good ones pressing the `Remove Last Obj button` to then acquire them again.
-Fianlly the users is able to host them when he is satisfied with the result pressing the `Host Anchors button`.
+Finally, the users is able to host them when he is satisfied with the result pressing the `Host Anchors button`.
 As soon as the `Host Anchors button` is pressed then the anchors are gradually hosted on the cloud and the removed from the list of the anchors which were waiting for the hosting, in this way each single object won't be hosted more than once.

 ### Different possibile combinations of actions